 How about the Faster Way to Fat Loss Diet?

-Aside from recommending what is essentially a low-carb, whole food diet, Tress gets into some real malarkey with some of her diet recommendations.
+Aside from recommending what is essentially a low-carb, whole food diet, FWTFL gets into some real malarkey with some of the diet recommendations.

 “At the FASTer Way, we focus on clean eating.
 We reduce inflammatory foods like dairy, gluten, and foods that don’t make us feel good…during the FASTer Way to Fat Loss program, I encourage clients to eat mostly gluten-free because of the way gluten products are genetically modified, which often leads to inflammation, stomach discomfort, aches and pains, breakouts, and fatigue.”

-Okay, except that GMOs have no such effects.
-Why is she telling people that?
+Okay, except that GMOs have never been proven to have such effects on humans.
+Why are they telling people that?
 There is absolutely no evidence behind that claim.